 We performed a comparison between Dell VxBlock System and IBM PurePower System based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, NetApp, Hewlett Packard Enterprise and others in Converged Infrastructure."Good default features."
+Find out what your peers are saying about Dell Technologies, NetApp, Hewlett Packard Enterprise and others in Converged Infrastructure."The monitoring and management parts are the most valuable.
+Monitoring is specifically valuable because you have one console to monitor everything.
+This console is called Vision."

 "It's at least 99 percent problem-free because it's factory-built.
 So from an informational point of view, everyone trusts that VxBlock has been tested well at the factory and has been configured to their requirements."